Étienne Noël Damilaville: Friendship with Voltaire

 Voltaire regarded him as a very close friend, and wrote him at least 539 letters over eight years.
 They only actually met, for the first time, after they had been corresponding for five years, on 20 August 1765, when Damilaville visited Ferney.
+Voltaire described him as having a “soul of bronze—equally tender and solid for his friends.”

 Opinion of Damilaville was not universally positive: Melchior Grimm said of him:

 He had neither grace, nor mental wit, and he lacked the worldly savoir-faire which makes up for it.
 He was sad and heavy, and his lack of basic education always showed through.